 The BIA has relied heavily upon staff support and participation.
 The BIA has not proven that it can function as the intended, self-managing, local board of Council designed to promote and beautify the downtown area.
 The Aurora BIA's performance under the Act governance model is not sustainable, and the past and proposed initiatives are a duplication of efforts, primarily in the area of marketing and promotion.
-Attachment 2: Aurora BIA Governance Review provides a detailed summary of the Aurora BIA's adherence to the Act and the Aurora BIA By-law, and outlines areas of duplication.
+In PDS24-021's Attachment 2: Aurora BIA Governance Review (February 2024)) it provides a detailed summary of the Aurora BIA's adherence to the Act and the Aurora BIA By-law, and outlines areas of duplication.